wz-billings/website-code/content/authors/admin/_index.md

 - Visitors
 ---

-Zane Billings is a PhD student in the Epidemiology and Biostatistics program at the University of Georgia, focusing on biostatistics.
+Zane Billings is a PhD student working with Andreas Handel at the University of Georgia (Department of Epidemiology & Biostatistics).
 He has experience in R programming, scientific computing, and data analysis.
-Previously, Zane obtained his undergraduate degree in mathematics and biology at Western Carolina University, where his research primarily focused on keratin based modulation of the autophagy pathway.
-Now he is happy to stay in the office and type code on his computer instead of doing wet lab research.
+Previously, Zane obtained his undergraduate degree in mathematics and biology at Western Carolina University, where his research primarily focused on modulation of the autophagy pathway by keratin proteins.
+Now he has transitioned to more theoretical work, focusing on data analytics related to the seasonal influenza vaccine.

 Zane has participated in two REU programs, [Math-Biology at UNCG](http://www.uncg.edu/mat/bio-math/REU/people.html) and [Population Biology of Infectious Diseases at UGA](http://reu.ecology.uga.edu/).
 Additionally, Zane was the TA for a course on scientific computing for three semesters at WCU.
 He currently works in [Dr. Andreas Handel's research group](http://handelgroup.publichealth.uga.edu/).
 Also check out his [two sequences on the OEIS](https://oeis.org/search?q=W.+Zane+Billings&language=english&go=Search)!